The economic impact of weather and climate: Methods and data

 \subsection{Data}

-The dataset is an unbalanced panel consisting of 160 countries over the period 1950-2014.
-Data for this study come from two sources.
+The dataset is an unbalanced panel consisting of 160 countries over the period 1950-2014.\footnote{Data are not missing randomly \citep{Baltagi2006}.
+Warmer countries tend to have shorter records.
+This is confirmed by a panel fixed-effect logit regression of having GDP data on the same climate variables as in the base specification below.
+The correlation between the residuals of the base specification and the logit model is -2.2\%.
+Selection bias is therefore minimal.} Data for this study come from two sources.
 Economic data on output, capital and labour force are taken from the Penn World Table (PWT), PWT 9.0 \citep{feenstra2015next}.
 Weather data are from the University of Delaware's \textit{Terrestrial air temperature and precipitation: 1900-2014 gridded time series, (V 4.01)} \citep{matsuura2015terrestrial}.
 These gridded data have a resolution of $0.5 \times 0.5$ degrees, corresponding roughly to $55 \times 55$ kilometers at the equator.
 Following previous literature \citep{Dell2014, Burke2015, auffhammer2013using}, we aggregate these grid cells at the country-year level, weighting them by population density in the year 2000 using population data from Version 4 of the \textit{Gridded Population of the World}.\footnote{Available \href{http://sedac.ciesin.columbia.edu/data/collection/gpw-v4}{here}.}, with the exception of Singapore.\footnote{Singapore has a surface smaller than the size of the weather grids.
 Given it is one of the few countries that are both rich and hot and thus increase the statistical power of the analysis, we kept it in the sample by attributing to it the weather data of the grid cell in which it is situated.} We use these weather data to construct both the climate and weather variables as defined in Section \ref{sc:methods}.
 Table \ref{tab:summ} presents descriptive statistics for the key variables.\footnote{See the Appendix for a complete list of countries and regions in the sample.}